JabbaIT/IIS-Log-Cleaner-Windows-Service/README.md

 * AppLogSourceName - _The name of source within Application Logs_ - **Default:** Set to `IISLogCleaner`

 ## Limitations
-- Within this version, it does not record the files it deletes
+- Within this version
+-- it does not record the files it deletes